Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_08_if.rst

     **Task - watching the dog:**

-    Anna and Mark live toghether and have adog named Bobby.
-The two are scheduled to travel the same month, Anna from *a1* to *a2*, and Mark from *m1* to *m2*.
+    Anna and Mark live together and have a dog named Bobby.
+The two are scheduled to travel the same month, Anna from day *a1* to *a2*, and Mark from day *m1* to *m2*.
 They both leave in the morning and return in the evening.
 Since they don't want to leave Bobby alone, they wonder if their trips overlap.

     Write a program that takes integers *a1*, *a2*, *m1* and *m2*, and answers the question of whether Anna's and Mark's travels overlap.